p3lim-wow/LibContainer/README.md

 ## Description

-This is a container framework for creating bag addons.
-It takes away all the logic needed to process the information regardings bags and slots, and leaves the developer with a framework that is easy to work with to implement the design.
+LibContainer is a category-based container framework for creating bag and bank AddOns.
+It takes away all the logic needed to update and create bags and slots, leaving the developer with the task of creating a layout with the design of their desires.

-Features:
-- Containers (bags)
-- Slots
-- Categories

-Future:
-- Currencies
-- Bank
-- Searching
-- Widgets
-- Positioning

-As this is intended to be an embedded framework, please see the [embedding guide](//github.com/p3lim-wow/LibContainer/wiki/Embedding) on how to get started.
+The framework is very extensible and is easily manipulated, has widgets for additional capabilities you'd expect to find in a container AddOn.

-The [wiki](//github.com/p3lim-wow/LibContainer/wiki) has information on how to use this framework.
+For more information on how to get started, see the [wiki](//github.com/p3lim-wow/LibContainer/wiki).
-Also, see the [tests](//github.com/p3lim-wow/LibContainer/tree/master/tests) directory for examples.

 ## Feedback